Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

 # Loss: binary cross-entropy between predicted score and label

-The classification head sits on top of the [CLS] token's final hidden state: a single linear layer maps the hidden dimension to a scalar, followed by sigmoid activation.
-For binary relevance labels, binary cross-entropy loss is used; for graded labels (like ESCI's four-level scale), MSE loss works better because it preserves the ordinal relationship between grades.
+The classification head sits on top of the [CLS] token's final hidden state: a single linear layer maps the hidden dimension to a scalar, followed by a sigmoid.
+For binary relevance labels, binary cross-entropy loss works; for graded labels like ESCI's four-level scale, MSE loss works better because it preserves the ordinal relationship between grades.

 # src/search_ranking_stack/stages/s04_cross_encoder.py